October 24, 2019

 If you’re a contact center manager, you might justifiably worry about having to cut your staff.
 You like your staff – they’re well-trained and personable and they make your customers feel great.
 What you notice, however, is that other companies are investing in automation as part of their contact center technology.
 Automation, in your mind, means replacing your human workers with software in order to cut costs.

 You aren’t alone in your reluctance to replace your workers.
 Research shows that 60% of contact center managers say that automation should augment your workers, not replace them.
 In that case, there’s good news: automation isn’t a zero-sum game.
 Automated contact center technology isn’t good enough to replace genuine human interaction, but it is good at augmenting your workers’ abilities.

-Improving CX and Reducing TCO with Contact Center Automation
+Improving CX and Reducing TCO with Agent Desktop Automation

 Automation in the contact center can reduce costs and delight customers in three main areas: